hspsh/ErgoCogs/README.md

 * Basic teensy with mini-usb
 * Anything USB-C based
 * Battery - powered bluetooth keyboard
+* Custom STM32-based logic with SMD pre-assembly at factory

 So why not have it all?
 The simplest solution is splitting the design into 2 parts.
 It has many advantages: